mpv-player/mpv/DOCS/man/af.rst

     .. admonition:: Example

         ``mpv --af=volume=10.1 media.avi``
-            Would amplify the sound by 10.1dB and hard-clip if the sound level is too high.
+            Would amplify the sound by 10.1 dB and hard-clip if the sound level is too high.

 ``pan=n:[<matrix>]``